adaniel105/iris-classification/README.md

 ## Iris Classification

-Classification of species of the Iris flower using the SVM model trained to an accuracy of 97%.
+Classification of species of the Iris flower using a Logistic Regression model trained to an accuracy of 97%.

 Link to notebook used for Exploratory Data Analysis: https://www.kaggle.com/code/dani45786/iris-classification